IBeArjen/integration-prototype/sip/science_pipeline_workflows/receive_puslar_search/tests/README.md

-# Tests for: Pulsar search Ingest pipeline
+# Tests for: Pulsar search Receive pipeline

 ## Description
 FIXME: Add brief description about the tests!